-Interview with Lhoucine Boufassi, Head of Pillar 2/Market Access and Competitiveness of the Sustainable Tourism Switzerland Morocco programme
+Interview with Lhoucine Boufassi, Head Market Access and Competitiveness of the Sustainable Tourism Switzerland Morocco programme.

 The owners of the lodgings all agree that collaboration with all those involved was amazing.
 Particularly the participatory approach was held in high regard.
 What worked especially well, and to what can this success be attributed?

 Actually, the participatory approach helped us already during the diagnostic phase to determine the expectations of the homeowners.
 It also allowed us to compile these expectations and prioritize them for their positive impact on clients and feasibility using available resources.

 In hindsight, we can say now that the “local development” approach selected was crucial to the pilot project’s success.
 The choice fell on local service providers (businesses) familiar with the lay of the land and who have more knowledge of cultural attractions (customs, traditions, etc.).
 This rendered communication and consequently collaboration easier.